gdsfactory/vtt/README.md

 ### Installation for users

-Use python3.10 or python3.11, as some tools like kfactory are not available for older versions of python.
+Use python3.11 or later, as some tools like kfactory are not available for older versions of python.
 We recommend [VSCode](https://code.visualstudio.com/) as an IDE.

 If you don't have python installed on your system you can [download anaconda](https://www.anaconda.com/download/)